-Integrative Gestalt therapy at SFU
+Integrative Gestalt Therapy at SFU

 Sigmund Freud Private University is authorised to provide specialist psychotherapy training in the method-specific focus ‘Integrative Gestalt Therapy’ in accordance with § 61 Para.
 2 and § 63 of the Psychotherapy Act 2024 (PThG 2024), Federal Law Gazette I No. 49/2024, in conjunction with § 7 Para.
 4 of the Psychotherapy Act, Federal Law Gazette No. 361/1990 (cf. official recognition with GZ 2025-0.187.929).